SamiPerttu/fundsp/README.md

 let wave3 = Wave::load("test.wav").expect("Could not load wave.");
 ```

-Individual channels of waves can be played back with the `wavech` and `wavech_at` opcodes.
+Individual channels of waves can be played back with the `playwave` and `playwave_at` opcodes.

 ## Signal Flow Analysis